 - Enable Customer Satisfaction Rating to identify whether your clients are satisfied with the ticket resolution;

-- Create Internal Knowledge Base for your Support Agents to explain the system rules
+- Create Internal Knowledge Base (company wiki) for your Support Agents to explain the system rules;

-Of course, the setup process can vary depending on a custom use case, but overall these are the most common steps that work for any type of company.
+Of course, the service desk setup process can vary depending on a custom use case, but overall these are the most common steps that work for any type of company.

 See Help Desk Software in Action

-If configured the right way, help desk serves as a helpful tool, but not just remains as a record in the list of company’s software expenses.
+If configured the right way, the help desk serves as a helpful tool, but not just remains as a record in the list of the company’s software expenses.